uPortal-Project/uPortal-web-components/docs/en/developer/create-web-component/VUE.md

 ```

 To find the name of the component min.js file that you will name in the
-script, examine the contents of the webjar that was created.
+script, examine the contents of the WebJar that was created.
 For example:

 ```
 ls -al ~/.m2/repository/org/webjars/npm/uportal__weather-thingy/0.1.0-SNAPSHOT/*.jar